 Ana M. Lopez, associate professor in Studio Art: Metalsmith and Jewelry, will explore the expressive potential of the bolo tie, its history in marginalized communities and its current relevance as a gender-neutral form of adornment.
 Background research will be conducted in Phoenix in the Billie Jane Baguley Library and Archives at the Heard Museum.
 It houses a collection of bolo ties and extensive records of their makers.
 This research will bring about a new art piece and be the basis for "Everybody’s Bolos," a traveling exhibition of contemporary interpretations of the bolo tie, along with an accompanying catalog essay.

-Lopez is the co-curator of the Spring 2024 exhibition "Bolo Ties," scheduled for installation in the CVAD Gallery.
+Lopez is the co-curator of the Spring 2024 exhibition of bolo ties scheduled for installation in the CVAD Gallery, Feb.
+6–May 10, 2024.
 She is collaborating with Brian Fleetwood, an enrolled citizen of the Muscogee Nation of Oklahoma and an assistant professor in Studio Art at the Institute of American Indian Arts and Hannah Toussant, a metalsmith and craft artist who recently completed a year-long post-baccalaureate program in Metalsmithing and Jewelry at UNT CVAD.

 “On a deeper level, this exhibition is about recognizing stereotypes, exploring them and expanding beyond their limitations through the agency and inclusivity of craft,” Lopez says.